 The fundamental flaw with talking to a bot, from a user experience perspective, is that it’s just such an awkward thing to do in public.
 Humans are social creatures.
-Walking around talking to yourself has just never been that cool.
+Walking around talking to yourself has never been that cool.
 Additionally, it’s not just about appearing weird, it’s also about privacy.
-Unlike on Facebook and Instagram that are heavily curated and hands-off in the sense of the audience not actually being there, in real life people don’t want other people to know what they’re up to, what they're curious about, and what the whether is like in the twin cities.
+Unlike on Facebook and Instagram that are heavily curated and hands-off in the sense of the audience not actually being there, in real life people don’t want other people to know what they’re up to, what they're curious about, and what the weather is like in the twin cities.

 This could potentially also suggest why Alexa is the perhaps most useful and also most used — question mark — of these devices.
 First, although Amazon is desperately trying to find other settings for it, Echo devices are typically used in your home.
 As you’re not in a public setting, it might make you a bit more relaxed about what you say and how you say it.
 Second, Alexa can meaningfully connect to some of the infrastructure in your home and bring it to life.
 I would suspect anyone who has an Echo device and any form of smart lights have hooked them up together and are using them as the killer demo for friends and family.
 How useful or more convenient or faster it really is though, well.
 It’s a good demo.